TheRealKasumi/NikoLight/documentation/planning.md

 Every single LED in a zone is **addressable**.
 This means that TesLight can "talk" to the individual LED's and set a 24 bit color and brightness value for each.
-This is achived by **chaining the LED's** like it is done on LED strips.
+This is achieved by **chaining the LED's** like it is done on LED strips.
 As a consequence you can obviously use **WS2812 compatible LED strips**.

 ![Teaser 3](/documentation/media/planning/led-chain.png)